Who is Ray Kurzweil? Get to know the prophet of the digital era

 Ray Kurzweil´s most controversial prediction

-“In the 2030s, we are going to send nano-robots into the brain (via capillaries) that will provide full immersion virtual reality from within the nervous system and will connect our neocortex to the cloud.
-Just like how we can wirelessly expand the power of our smartphones 10,000-fold in the cloud today, we’ll be able to expand our neocortex in the cloud.
+“In the 2030s, we are going to send nano-robots into the brain (via capillaries) that will provide full immersion in virtual reality from within the nervous system and will connect our neocortex to the cloud.
 Just as we can wirelessly expand the power of our smartphones 10,000-fold in the cloud today, we will be able to expand our neocortex in the cloud”.
 Kurzweil 2015

 This would suppose a huge change in any kind of relationships because it can destroy the barrier that prevents others to get into our intimacy.